 Acquisitions are a central element of Lifco’s business model.
 In addition to fulfilling the requirements described on pages 8–9, takeover candidates need to be running a sustainable business.
 Lifco does not acquire companies which are considered to violate the UN Global Compact’s principles on human rights, labour standards, environment and anti-corruption.
 This means, for example, that they must not be involved in human rights abuses, serious environmental damage or obvious corruption.
 Nor does Lifco acquire companies which manufacture or sell weapons, tobacco, fossil fuels or uranium.

-The code of conduct is based on the following international principles: the Universal Declaration of Human Rights, the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises.
-The code of conduct also includes Lifco’s core values: respect for others, openness and pragmatism.
+Lifco’s Code of Conduct is based on the following international principles: the Universal Declaration of Human Rights, the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises.
+The Code of Conduct also includes Lifco’s core values: respect for others, openness and pragmatism.

-In December 2016 Lifco joined the UN’s sustainability initiative, Global Compact.
-As a member, Lifco undertakes to actively implement the Global Compact’s ten principles for sustainable development in the four areas of human rights, labour standards, environment and anti-corruption.
-Lifco’s annual report constitutes its Communication on Progress report under the UNGC framework and will continue to be developed in coming years.
+Lifco has signed the UN’s sustainability initiative, Global Compact, which means that the Group has undertaken actively to implement the Global Compact’s ten principles for sustainable development in the four areas of human rights, labour standards, environment and anti-corruption.
 Lifco’s policies on the four areas are presented below.